secure-diversITy/get_iops/getiops/README.md

-# getiops
+# get IOPS ([I]nput/Output [O]perations [P]er [S]econd)

 ## Description

-This helper will guide you through the jungle of IOPS testing for splunk>.
+This helper will guide you through the jungle of IOPS testing.

-It supports several linux tools and comes with a predefined set of best practice values.
+It was created to identify issues within environments which are very I/O intensive (e.g. splunk>) and makes use of well known linux testing tools and their best practices.

 ## Currently supported

 - bonnie++

-## Supported in the near future
+## Planned / in progress

 - fio
 - iozone